juanzdev/jekyll-now/_posts/2016-08-31-An-Easy-Introduction-To-Machine-Learning.md

 Of course the value that our model gives us is not an exact value, it is an aproximation and for most of the real world problems that machine learning tackles this is acceptable.

 ## More Variables
-Now back to our example, lets say that now our data-set has more variables available, this means now that our computer price is describe not only by the CPU speed but by:
+Now back to our example, lets say that now our data-set has more variables available, this means now that our computer price is described not only by the CPU speed but by:

 	• Memory Ram
 	• Cache